Darksoul4626/wb-discord-bot/README.md

-# Creating and appanding a bot to a discord server
+# Creating and appending a bot to a discord server
 To create a bot, open the following url
 * https://discord.com/developers/applications